madshansens/Instagram-API/CONTRIBUTING.md

 function uploadVideo(...)
 {
     $url = $this->requestVideoURL();
-    if (...validate the URL and handle any errors)
+    if (...handle any errors from the previous function)

     $uploadResult = $this->uploadVideoChunks($url, ...);